 "A Dose of Legal Help" -- Great writeup on the Medical-Legal Partnership for Seniors Clinic in UCSF Magazine

 Open to: 3rd, 4th, 5th, or 6th semester students.
 Limited to eight students.

 6 units: -unit non-GPA class, and 3-unit fieldwork component, graded pass-fail, must be taken concurrently.

-Prerequisites: Wills & Trusts; Elder Law (Course prerequisites may be waived with approval by the instructor.)
+Prerequisites: Wills & Trusts; Elder Law; Health Law 1 (Course prerequisites may be waived with approval by the instructor.)
 Admission to the Clinic requires consent of the instructor.